Experience Totally Barbados

 10. Crane Village

 For more grassroots experience, why not try some local karaoke, eating from one of the many street food vans, or drinking the water from a fresh coconut?Otherwise, why not take a trip to the Crane Village?

 The uniquely designed Village is nestled amongst the beautifully landscaped Crane Residential Resort and overlooks the Atlantic Ocean, so you get the complete Crane experience in style.

 There’s a variety of shopping, dining, and entertainment options and it’s open to both locals and visitors to experience all it has to offer.

-There are so many ways to experience the island in true Totally Barbados style, so what are you waiting for?!
+There are so many ways to experience the island in real Totally Barbados style.

 Author: Brett Callaghan